 This network security solution determines the levels of user access, differentiates between authorized and unauthorized users, identifies vulnerabilities of applications, and thus, protects the sensitive data of an organization from being compromised.

 With the emergence of the mobile office culture, wireless networks and access points have become another channel for security breaches.
 Wireless security makes it challenging for any unauthorized access to damage your computer’s data.

 Curious to Learn More About Network Security?

 EC-Council’s Certified Network Defender training program thoroughly covers network security threats, vulnerabilities, and attacks.
-The program majorly focuses on network security technologies and operations to help you develop advanced defensive approaches to tackle future security breaches.
-It is designed based on the NICE framework, which maps to global job roles and responsibilities for system/network administrators.
+The network security training program majorly focuses on network security technologies and operations to help you develop advanced defensive approaches to tackle future security breaches.
+This network security course is designed based on the NICE framework, which maps to global job roles and responsibilities for system/network administrators.
 This is a detailed program, which also includes real-time practical sessions, making you the best fit for the professional environment.